awLann/WisataMalang/README.md

 # WisataMalang
-**Projek Akhir Pemrograman Web** <br>
+**Final Project for Pemrograman Web** <br>
-WisataMalang adalah web yang berfokus pada pencarian destinasi wisata di Malang Raya
+WisataMalang is a web that focused on searching tourism destinantion on Malang Raya